Research Suggests Changing Treatment Approach for Type 2 Diabetes

 - Teens with type 1 diabetes and acute hyperglycemia have shown lower school performance due to cognitive impairment.

-- Having elevated glucose levels is dangerous to the brain and cardiovascular system.
+- Having elevated blood glucose levels is dangerous to the brain and cardiovascular system.

 - Therapies are based on A1c measurements, which may not be accurate or show the full picture of a person’s blood sugar levels.